aaronvil/ICS414_ambient/README.md

 ---

 ## Interface Controls
+- Select the different data sources with the top row of buttons.
-The Min and Max Sliders allow the user to change the min and max values.
+- The Min and Max Sliders change the min and max values for the selected data source.

-The Reset Slider button sets the sliders to values that are ideal for the current data.
+- The Reset Slider button sets the min/max sliders to values that are ideal for the current data.
 It is best to click this button and then adjust the sliders accordingly.

-## EZGraphics
-We use [EZGraphics](http://www2.hawaii.edu/~dylank/ics111/) for the UI and Graphics which is developed by Dylan Kobayashi.